Hawaii’s Most Haunted.

 Learn about some of the most haunted places and subjects in Hawai‘i through Hawaiian legends and oral traditions, historical accounts, newspaper articles, and true personal ghost stories.
 Here, we have some interesting stories about some of the places we bring our guests and a few places you may not want to venture to alone.

-We'll let you decide but be forewarned: Should you choose to strike out on your own, you are your own keeper.
+We'll let you decide, but be forewarned: Should you choose to strike out on your own, you are your own keeper.
 Meaning, what we note here are facts, legends, and observations, it is not a tourist’s guidebook or study manual of where to find “supernatural” occurrences.
 The places mentioned here, like many places in Hawai‘i, are very much like people; some will welcome you, some will not.
 To venture out alone is purely at your own risk.

 Click on the icons to learn about a few interesting places in our island home.
-We are constantly adding more so be sure to check back often!
+We are constantly adding more topics so be sure to check back often!

 Haunted Koloa Tree Tunnel